0xPARC/0xparc-intro-book/src/sumcheck.typ

 This takes only $3^n + 2^n$ operations
 (i.e. one evaluates two polynomials each at one point, rather than $2^n$ evaluations).

+TODO: improvement with $"eq"_w$, mention context in which this comes up